 The WDB is continuing to work diligently to support our job seekers, workers, and businesses during this time.
 All gatherings have been postponed in accordance with Solano County’s Shelter at Home Order and Directive, and California's Shelter in Place Executive Order.
 During this time, the WDB will remain open to offer services to individuals including:

 - AJCC service delivery for those individuals unable to access Unemployment Insurance or other benefits remotely

 - Rapid Response for business and laid off individuals

 The WDB will continue to practice social distancing and increase sanitation standards.
 Available computers and phones are sanitized after each use.
 When visiting the job center, it is recommended all wear a cloth face covering.
 No in person training will be available until further notice.
-Online trainings may be available in the near future.
+Online virtual and training activities are available.
 For questions or to receive additional information, please call us at 707-863-3500.

 Below are resources available for job seekers, workers, and businesses.
 These will be updated regularly: